JoaoCampagnolo/JoaoCampagnolo/README.md

 - 👀 I’m interested in Neuroscience, particularly behavioral and cognitive neuroscience.
 In paralel, I'm also fond of studying the etiology of neuropathologies.

-- 🌱 I’m currently unsupervised learning techniques within a Python setting.
+- 🌱 I’m currently learning about unsupervised learning techniques within a Python setting.

 - 📫 How to reach me: jhc2309@gmail.com